srilaasya/Tweazy/README.md

 ## :star: Objective

-A web app & a chrome extension which analyzes twitter accounts basing on tweet history
+A chrome extension downloadable through a website which helps you analyze twitter accounts based on the content and history with real-time sentiment analysis on tweets

 ## :star: APIs, libraries and frameworks
 - Tweepy- For scraping twitter data